Chunjee/graphicsearch.ahk/docs/documentation.md

 > Set the Max text offset for combination lookup

-#### Return
+### Return

-(Array) The method returns an array of objects containing all lookup results, Any result is an associative array {1:X, 2:Y, 3:W, 4:H, x:X+W//2, y:Y+H//2, id:Comment}, If no graphic is found, the method returns an empty array.
+(Array) Return an array of objects containing all lookup results, else `false` if no matches were found.
+Any result is an associative array {1:X, 2:Y, 3:W, 4:H, x:X+W//2, y:Y+H//2, id:Comment}.
 All coordinates are relative to Screen, colors are in RGB format, and combination lookup must use uniform color mode

-#### Example
+### Example

 ```autohotkey
 oGraphicSearch.search(x1, y1, x2, y2, err1, err0, "|<tag>*165$22.03z", ScreenShot := 1, FindAll := 1, JoinText := 0, offsetX := 20, offsetY := 10)
 ```

+## .findAgain
+performs the last .find again with the last arguments supplied

 ## .search